Initiatives & Events

 Circus Science?
 Yes!

 Experience the thrill of physics, gravity, force, and motion integrated with Circus Arts!
 Engage in hands-on activities that reinforce science concepts through model lessons.
-Sarasota, Florida’s treasured institution, the Circus Arts Conservatory (CAC), engages in partnerships with the Florida Center for Partnerships for Arts-Integrated Teaching (PAInT) Center at the USF Sarasota-Manatee to make learning meaningful and memorable.
+Sarasota, Florida’s treasured institution, the Circus Arts Conservatory (CAC), engages in partnerships with the Florida Center for Partnerships for Arts-Integrated Teaching (PAInT) Center at the USF Sarasota-Manatee campus to make learning meaningful and memorable.
 Interact with professional clowns from the circus as they demonstrate important science concepts for K-8 learners using the circus arts.
 Explore the wonders of circus science and apply circus activities in your classrooms to unify learning discoveries through active demonstrations.
 The PAInT Center is Florida’s state resource for arts integration instruction and high-quality community partnerships Presenters: Dr. Denise Davis-Cotton, PAInT Center Director, Karen Bell, Education Manager, Circus Arts Conservatory, and Robin Eurich, Circus Arts Conservatory

 Florida Alliance for Arts Educators (FAAE) Summit